cagnulein/QZCompanionNordictrackTreadmill/README.md

     treadmill first, HRM monitor second, QZ app third, Zwift last, or change the sequence.
 QZ will always communicate with QZ Companion regardless of your startup sequence.

--   QZ Companion is installed over Wifi via an ADB script run from a Windows PC.
-It makes no changes to the underlying Android or iFit structure and can be easily removed via an uninstall script or by doing a treadmill factory reset.

 **About QZ (QZ Fitness)**: